loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 **Core Ideas**:
 - "Time" appears in multiple forms in physics
-- They are not different times, but different faces of the same time
+- They might not be different times, but different faces of the same time
 - Time Scale Identity is the core formula

 **Key Formula**: